Y!mobile: English Mobile Phone Service for First-Time Living in Japan

 Why Do Japanese People Like Soaking in Bathtubs?

-Japan is extremely hot in the summer.
-To deal with this, Japanese homes have traditionally been built to allow for good ventilation.
-For this same reason, homes can get very cold in the winter, which is why people came to like warming up in the bath.
+Japan is extremely hot and humid in the summer.
+To cope with this, Japanese homes have traditionally been designed to allow for good ventilation.
+For the same reason, homes can become very cold in the winter, which is why people have come to enjoy warming up in the bath.
+Bathing in Japan is not merely a hygienic practice; it is deeply connected to health, wellness, and spiritual well-being.

 FAQ